ozdk/pdf-merger/README.md

 # PDF Merger Application

-This project is a simple web application that allows users to upload multiple PDF files, merge them into a single PDF file, and download the resulting file.
-It utilizes the `pdf-lib` library for PDF manipulation.
+This project is a secure web application that allows users to upload multiple PDF files, merge them into a single PDF file, and download the resulting file.
+The application processes all files locally in your browser - nothing is uploaded to any server.
+It utilizes the `pdf-lib` library for PDF manipulation and offers complete privacy.

 ## Features

-- Upload multiple PDF files
+- Upload multiple PDF files via drag-and-drop or file selection dialog
+- Reorder files to control the sequence of the merged document
+- Preview PDFs before and after merging
-- Merge uploaded PDF files into one
+- Merge uploaded PDF files into one document
 - Download the merged PDF file
+- Complete privacy - all processing happens in your browser
+- No file size limits beyond browser constraints
+- Mobile-friendly responsive design
+- No registration or login required

+## Privacy & Security

+- **Zero server uploads** - All PDF processing happens directly in your browser
+- **No data collection** - We don't use cookies or tracking technologies
+- **Network monitoring** - Visual indicators show when network requests occur
+- **Strict Content Security Policy** - Prevents unauthorized code execution
+- **Open source** - Code is transparent and can be audited

 ## Project Structure